As Many Of You Know . . .

 A Lot Of That Is My Fault, Though

 Sometimes I get caught up in the passion of cooking, which is very real to me, and forget that delicious food does not have to be complicated.
-So for the past several weeks I have been experimenting with quick and frugal recipes, because as much as I love cooking I do not want to be there all day.
-I have a life to live, a husband to love, and children to nurture and adore.
-And I need to stretch my budget to afford some new baby stuff.
+So for the past several weeks I have been experimenting with recipes that can be made in bulk, because as much as I love cooking I do not want to be there all day.

-Basically, our family needs frugal, fuss-free, freezable meals that are also nourishing.
-Since I’m just rambling now I’ll wrap this up.
+Basically, our family needs satisfying, freezable meals that are also nourishing.
 This 8 Layer Dip, which was inspired by Organic & Thrifty’s 5 Layer Dip, is AWESOME.
-It’s not exactly fuss-free but since you can easily make double batches of the meat and refried beans and freeze some it’s easy to get your time back.
-It is frugal because the black beans provide weight to the meal while being light on your checkbook.
-And did I mention it is almost certain to be a family favorite?
+It’s not exactly fuss-free, but you can easily make double batches of the meat/beans and freeze the extra for an easy meal later on.

 - 2 1/2 tsp unrefined sea salt